 Is it still working?

 Hopefully, you’ve become a bit wiser about this method again!
 Have you used him too?
-If you have any questions, something is not clear or you still want to know how to do something, you can of course always ask your question at the comments below.
+If you have any questions, something is not clear, or you still want to know how to do something, you can, of course, always ask your question in the comments below.